 Praised as “a sensitive and absorbing interpreter” (Musical America), Elly has performed at the Salzburg Festival, Lincoln Center’s “Focus Festival,” Pro Arte Musical “Young Virtuosos Series,” the Atlantic Music Festival, and has appeared on PBS’s Live from Lincoln Center and NPR’s From the Top.
 Elly has taken part in the Salzburg Summer Academy, Lausanne Summer Academy, Banff International Masterclasses, and the Chamber Music Workshop at the Perlman Music Program.
 As a founding member of the Northway Quintet, together with the ensemble she received the silver medal at the Fischoff National Chamber Music Competition in Indiana, USA.
 Elly regularly performs with the New York Classical Players and the Grammy-nominated Metropolis Ensemble.
 She has also appeared as a guest artist with the East Coast Chamber Orchestra (ECCO) and the East Coast Contemporary Ensemble, and performed as guest concertmaster with the American Ballet Theatre Orchestra in New York City.

 Born in Seoul, South Korea, Elly began violin lessons at age five and entered the Juilliard Pre-College Division at the age of ten.
-She received her Bachelor and Master of Music degrees from The Juilliard School and a Professional Studies Certificate from the Manhattan School of Music, where her teachers included Robert Mann, Joel Smirnoff, and Sally Thomas.
-Since 2015 Elly is a Postgraduate Diploma candidate at the Mozarteum University of Salzburg in the class of Professor Pierre Amoyal.
+She completed her Bachelor and Master of Music studies at The Juilliard School and Postgraduate studies at the Mozarteum University of Salzburg and Manhattan School of Music, where her teachers included Pierre Amoyal, Robert Mann, Joel Smirnoff, and Sally Thomas.